adylon/bnk/README.md

 # BNK
-GUI interfase for managing your finances
+GUI interface for managing your finances

 ### Features:
-- Easy to use
-- data stored in a local db file
+- data stored in a local database
-- analyzes you spendings
+- analyzes your spendings
-- shows balance
+- displays balance
 - add additional spendings

 ### Usage:
-- login with user and password
+- login with username and password
+- Main menu has entries to provide your spending amount and option box for type of item that was purchased, then submit when finished
-- Main menu provides
+- Main menu has three tabs: add new balance, check balance, and analytics

+##### Check Balance: